AdamAmusa/EmergingTech/README.md

 - Python 3.x recommended for the Trigrams Notebook

 ## Resources
-#### Eliza and trigrams was enhanced from and inspired by https://github.com/ianmcloughlin/2425_emerging_technologies
+#### Eliza and trigrams were enhanced from and inspired by https://github.com/ianmcloughlin/2425_emerging_technologies